statechannels/go-nitro/docs/protocol-tutorial/0001-states-channels-execution-rules.md

 ## States

-In Nitro protocol, a state has the following type (on chain in Solidity, off-chain in Typescript and Go):
+In Nitro protocol, a state is broken up into fixed and variable parts:

 === "Solidity"

     ```solidity